hareldev/cmd-utils/jenkins/console-scripts.md

 ## List failed jobs in a pipeline

 This script will list all builds that were not succeed in the pipeline.
 This includes the following states: `ABORTED`, `FAILURE` [as listed here](https://javadoc.jenkins-ci.org/hudson/model/Result.html).
+Also, `null` will be reported for cases were the jon is still running.

 1 placeholder should be replaced:
 * `place-pipeline-name-here`